-Part of content is information that is presented visually.
-Graphs that allow people to understand data at a glance, infographics that engage your audience, and designs that support and don't clash with your message will all help your audiences to understand and connect with your content.
+Content includes information that is presented visually.
+Graphs that allow people to understand data at a glance, infographics that engage your audience, and designs that support and don't clash with your message, will all help your audiences to understand and connect with your content.